 What role does community safety play in the making of an Intensive Correction Order?

 When determining whether to make an Intensive Correction Order, community safety must be the court’s paramount consideration.
 When considering community safety, the court must assess whether making the order or serving the sentence by way of full-time imprisonment is more likely to address the offender’s risk of re-offending.

-Offences that the court cannot make an Intensive Correction Order for:
+What offences are not available for the court to make an Intensive Correction Order for?

 An intensive corrections order must not be made in respect of a sentence of imprisonment for any of the following offences:

 - A terrorism offence within the meaning of the Crimes Act 1914 of the Commonwealth or an offence under section 310J of the Crimes Act 1900,